cockroachdb/docs/v21.1/cockroach-demo.md

 #
 # Welcome to the CockroachDB demo database!
 #
-# You are connected to a temporary, in-memory CockroachDB cluster of 1 node.
+# You are connected to a temporary, in-memory CockroachDB cluster of 3 nodes.
 #
 # This demo session will attempt to enable enterprise features
 # by acquiring a temporary license from Cockroach Labs in the background.